janetyc/ai-toolkit/README.md

-# AI Toolkits
+# AI Toolkits - flask backend

-## Development Logs
-- first setup for ai toolkit web application (2019.07.25)
+## How to run a backend server

 ## DB Migration
 ### How to handle database migrations (by [Flask-Migrate](http://flask-migrate.readthedocs.io/en/latest/) )